Creating A Narrative Budget 2022

 The course is offered to United Methodist leaders (clergy and laity) at no cost thanks to your church’s generous support of the World Service Fund.

-NOTE: Registration for this course will end on Thursday, December 30, 2022.
-The current course offering will close on Thursday, January 26, 2023.
+NOTE: Registration for this course will end on Tuesday, February 28, 2023.
+The current course offering will no longer be available after Friday, March 31, 2023.

 The Rev. Dr. Ken Sloane is the Director of Stewardship & Generosity housed at Discipleship Ministries (GBOD) in Nashville, Tenn.
 He is a clergy member of the Greater New Jersey Conference, where he served 20+ years in local church ministry (including a successful new church start) and 5 years as the Director of Connectional Ministries.
 In 2006 he was appointed to serve as Director of Communications Ministry at United Methodist Communications, and traveled extensively across the denomination doing presentations on how to interpret connectional giving to our local churches.
 He moved into his Stewardship role on October 1, 2011.
 Ken has authored the courses "Disciples Living Generously," "Generous Church Leadership" and the new "Creating a Narrative Budget: The Stories Behind the Numbers" course.
 Ken is the author of the 2017-20 Local Church Guidelines for Stewardship (Cokesbury), a contributor to the 2017-20 Guidelines for Finance and the advance Lay Servant course, Connectional Living, Connectional Giving.
 Ken lives in Nashville with his wife Bridget; they have four grown children, some of whom may be living with them depending on when you ask.